It's really tough to be a homebuyer in Seattle

 While the demand is clearly there, there's only so much room to build in Seattle.
 It's bounded by water and mountains.

-The city also has strict regulations when it comes to building apartment and condos, and 70% of the land mass in the city is zoned for single family homes, according to Matthew Gardner, chief economist at Windermere Real Estate Company.
+The city also has strict regulations when it comes to building apartment and condos, and 70% of the land mass in the city is zoned for single family homes, according to Matthew Gardner, chief economist at Windermere Real Estate.

 "We aren't very dense at all," he said.